Citizens Asked To Strictly Follow Corona SoPs In Offices, Markets - UrduPoint

 Citizens Asked To Strictly Follow Corona SoPs In Offices, Markets

-The Ministry of National Health Services, Regulations and Coordination on Wednesday urged the citizens to strictly follow COVID-19 Standard Operating Procedures (SoPs) in offices and markets to prevent the disease in the wake of a sudden increase in the number of infections in the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Apr, 2021 ) :The Ministry of National Health Services, Regulations and Coordination on Wednesday urged the citizens to strictly follow COVID-19 Standard Operating Procedures (SoPs) in offices and markets to prevent the disease in the wake of a sudden increase in the number of infections in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Apr, 2021 ) :The Ministry of National Health Services, Regulations and Coordination has urged the citizens to strictly follow COVID-19 Standard Operating Procedures (SoPs) in offices and markets to prevent the disease in the wake of a sudden increase in the number of infections in the country.

 "COVID-19 is a deadly virus but we can control it just as we controlled it by following the SoPs during the first and second waves.
 The government is seeking your full cooperation in adhering to the SoPs," an official of the ministry said.